Rohit9113/spinwheel.github.io/README.md

 - The wheel spins and displays a "Try Again" message on the first spin.
 - On the second spin, the wheel spins for two rounds and displays a success message with a $50 gift card.

-## Customization

-- Replace the `wheel.png` image with your desired wheel image that includes an arrow.
-- Customize the messages and prizes in the JavaScript code (`script.js`) to fit your requirements.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License